psychemedia/storytelling-notes/tom_tit_tot.md

 • mkhre aoe.
 Edition 1879, pp. 2a8— 2C1.

-sound of a a uncouth voice near lior. whon laying her car to a stone she heard these vronls, ** Little kens the \vce lassie on the brae-head that ma name's HabetroC Then looking down a liole * she saw an unsightly company busy with distaff and spindle, and heard Habetrot tell a hook-nosed sister, Scantlie Mab, to bundle up " the lassie's yarn.
+sound of a a uncouth voice near lior. whon laying her car to a stone she heard these vronls, "Little kens the \vce lassie on the brae-head that ma name's Habetrot Then looking down a liole" she saw an unsightly company busy with distaff and spindle, and heard Habetrot tell a hook-nosed sister, Scantlie Mab, to bundle up " the lassie's yarn.
 The girl turned homewards, bnt was orertaken by Habetrot, who bade her not tell how the yarn was spun.
 Reaching home she fonnd that her mother had gone to bed, but had left some black paddings hanging to dry.
 These the girl ate, and when the mother came down next morning she was vexed to find the puddings gone, but delighted to see the hauks of yarn.
 She ran from the house, crying;

 "My daughter's spau Ecin, sein, beiu, My daaghter*8 eaten sein, selo, sein,
 And all before dayli|(bt ."